John F. Hamtramck

-John Francis Hamtramck (April 19, 1798 – April 21, 1858) was an American military officer who served in the War of 1812 and the Mexican-American War.
-He was the son of French-Canadian officer Jean-François Hamtramck.
+John Francis Hamtramck Jr. (April 19, 1798 – April 21, 1858) was an American military officer who served in the War of 1812 and the Mexican-American War.
+He was the son of French-Canadian U.S. Army officer Jean Francois Hamtramck Sr.

 Early life

-John Hamtramck was born to Jean Francois Hamtramck and his wife Rebecca MacKenzie on April 19, 1798, at Fort Wayne in the Indiana Territory.
+John Francis Hamtramck Jr. was born to Jean-François Hamtramck and his wife Rebecca MacKenzie on April 19, 1798, at Fort Wayne in the Indiana Territory.
 When Colonel Hamtramck died in 1803 William Henry Harrison, the territorial governor and later President of the USA, became guardian to the children.
 In 1806 Rebecca married a second time, her new husband being Jesse Burgess Thomas.

 During the War of 1812, John Francis Hamtramck enlisted in the United States Army, becoming a Sergeant in the 1st U.S. Infantry Regiment (his father's unit).
 He served in Zachary Taylor's expedition up the Mississippi River.
 In 1815 he became a cadet at United States Military Academy in West Point, New York, appointed from Indiana.
 He graduated in 1819 as 11th out of a class of 26.
 He became a 2nd Lieutenant in the artillery and served in the 3rd U.S. Artillery Regiment when he resigned in 1822.